By the end of this lesson, you will know/be able to:

 CORS enables you to safely overwrite and relax these rules for specific whitelisted domains.

-Never fully trust your developers.
-Before data can be stored in the database, do some base level data validation.
+Never fully trust your users.
+Before data can be stored in the database, do some base-level data validation.
 And never store plain text passwords in your database.
+If you absolutely need to store passwords, then use a proven, maintained library like bcrypt.

 Any major database will include methods and constraints to validate data quickly prior to storage.